Workforce Services for Immigrant and Refugee Job Seekers

 Finding employment in the United States can be an overwhelming challenge for new arrivals, immigrants, and refugee job seekers preparing to work in new communities.
 Illinois workNet American Job Centers and online resources provide services to help individuals find employment.

 Don't be afraid to reach out for support and advice.
-You're not alone on this journey; resources are available to help you succeed.
+You are not alone on this journey; resources are available to help you succeed.
 Let's make your Illinois job search a success!

 U.S. citizens and noncitizens with or applying for work authorization and seeking employment in Illinois can utilize free online and in-person resources to help find a job!